ibm-cloud-docs/billing-usage/cc-working-with.md

 {{site.data.keyword.cloud_notm}} has a resilient global network of locations to host data center workloads and provides three tiers of regions: multizone regions, single-campus multizone regions, and data centers.

 The calculation method depends on the gross electricity consumption and carbon emissions factor per location.
 It allocates a portion of the electricity consumption to each one of the services in a location based on the physical hosts that are being used.
 Then, it splits the electricity consumption per service, per location, across the tenants that are using the service based on their respective usage metrics.
-For Classic Infrastructure services, energy consumption is calculated using the average power consumption for the machine on which the server is running.
+For Classic Infrastructure services, energy consumption is calculated by using the average power consumption for the machine on which the server is running.

 Due to the large number of flexible profiles associated with Bare Metal for Classic, profiles were onboarded in phases.
 Complete data is available from December 2023 on.
 Users requiring a complete emissions report for previous months can submit a support case requesting a manual calculation.
 When creating a support case, select the **Billing and usage** topic.
 For more information, see [Creating support cases](https://cloud.ibm.com/docs/get-support?topic=get-support-open-case).
 {: note}